iqbal-arif/Codecademy/Full_Stack_Engineer/Notes/CSS/CSS-Anatomy.md

     9. External stylesheets are linked to HTML using the <link> element.

 Take this knowledge to the next lesson, where you start learning how to select HTML elements to style!

+Specificity:

+1. IDs are the most specific selector in CSS, followed by classes, and finally, type.